Government response reaches dramatic new level: U.S. will take 80% stake in nation's largest insurer to prevent global financial chaos.

 NEW YORK (CNNMoney.com) -- In an unprecedented move, the Federal Reserve Board is lending as much as $85 billion to rescue crumbling insurer American International Group, officials announced Tuesday evening.

-AIG, Fortune 500) the funds.
+The Fed authorized the Federal Reserve Bank of New York to lend AIG (AIG, Fortune 500) the funds.
 In return, the federal government will receive a 79.9% stake in the company.

 Officials decided they had to act lest the nation's largest insurer file bankruptcy.
-Such a move would roil world markets since AIG (
+Such a move would roil world markets since AIG (AIG, Fortune 500) has $1.1 trillion in assets and 74 million clients in 130 countries.

 An eventual liquidation of the company is most likely, senior Fed officials said.
 But with the government loan, the company won't have to go through a tumultuous fire sale.